BeauJoh/thesis/source/12-chapter-4-aiwc.md

 Which may allow the effectiveness of vectorization to be evaluated or to gauge the baseline predictability of memory access and branch behaviour.
 For instance, reordering a for-loop would change both the branching and memory access entropy scores.
 Additionally, the bottlenecks when vectorizing codes can be evaluated by examining the mean vectorization in the kiviat diagrams.
-This change would allow suitability of code for a range of expected data sets to be tested between AIWC runs.
+This change would allow the suitability of a code on a range of expected data sets to be tested between AIWC runs.

 Finally, we examine the local memory access entropy (LMAE) presented in the Kiviat diagrams in greater detail.
 [Figure @fig:kiviat2] B) presents a sample of the local memory access entropy, in this instance of the LUD Perimeter kernel collected over the tiny problem size.